wlhtea/Suno2openai/README.md

 - 📧 **Email**: 1544007699@qq.com

 **Support Us**: If you find this project helpful, please do not hesitate to star it ⭐!
 We welcome any form of support and suggestions, let’s progress together!

-**For a seamless translation experience that preserves both nuance and style, consider using HIX Translate, powered by ChatGPT 3.5/4.
-Visit [https://hix.ai/translate](https://hix.ai/translate) for more details.**